JLMin/ConciseUI/README.md

 The easiest way is to subscribe on [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1671978687).

-Or you can install this mod manually, [download](https://github.com/JLMin/ConciseUI/releases).
+Or you can [download](https://github.com/JLMin/ConciseUI/releases) the latest version, and install this mod manually.

 ## Contribution
 Since I have uninstalled the game, I am unable to update the mod functionality,